 Water plants and trees immediately and religiously afterwards, considering their watering needs.

 A cactus, will not need water nearly as often as an almond tree, for example.

 Except with tomato plants.
 Don’t trim the top growth of the plant if you’re transplanting tomato plant seedlings.

-However, if a shrub is being moved, normally, I would remove about a 1/3 of the foliage.
+However, if woody plants or shrubs are being moved, normally, I would remove about a 1/3 of the foliage or branch tips.

 Removing the extra foliage reduces stress, loss of moisture and the additional “resources” the plant needs to recover.

 Follow correct root pruning steps for plants and trees to transition with higher success rate.

 Remove Dead Parts

 To help a newly transplanted plant, remove any dead parts like dried leaves, branches, or stems.

 Keep An Eye On Transplants